Techtonica/curriculum/backend/1_intro_to_backend.md

 ### Common mistakes/misconceptions

 * Some people think backend development is "harder" or "more technical" than frontend.
 This is silly: backend and frontend just require different skillsets.
 While you are learning, try thinking about whether backend or frontend better matches your preferences and established skills.
 * Some people believe some backend technologies and frameworks are superior to others.
 This is also false. (there's a theme developing here) Some frameworks are built for simplicity, meaning you can get started with them easily.
 Others are built for robustness, meaning they will have pre-baked solutions to many common problems backend developers face.
-All of them have interesting pieces, and all of them are worth experimenting with.
+All of them have interesting pieces, and all of them are worth experimenting with if you're interested.

 ### Guided practice

+One of the scariest parts of getting into backend development (and engineering in general) is all of the jargon that gets thrown around.
+And as with most disciplines, this jargon masks the simplicity of the pieces of backend development.
+Spend some time memorizing these keywords and their meanings using flash cards.
+Familiarize yourself with them until they aren't confusing, and remember to Google simple explanations of each term if you don't understand mine.

+* Server:           A server is just another word for computer.
+When backend people use the term server, they are usually referring to a computer that is running some _web server software_. (see below)
+* Request:          A request is some text that is sent to a server every time you hit a url.
+This text is sent to a specific server, and it tells the server which data you would like to see.
+* Web server:       This is a program that runs on a computer, waits for requests, and _serves_ responses.
+Web servers don't do any computation on their own, that is the job of the API.
+* API:              When a web server receives a request, it often sends that request to an API.
+The API's job is to figure out what data the request is asking for and to generate a _response_, which the web server will then send back to the user.
+* Response:         A response is simply the data that is sent back to a user who requests some data.
+Responses can be anything from images and videos to a bundle of HTML, but it is basically just a file.
+* Web framework:    A library of functions and classes designed to help a developer create APIs.
+* Database engine:  A large and complex program that stores and organizes large amounts of structured data (look this term up) on a computer and allows a developer to access this data quickly and flexibly.
+* SQL:              The language for accessing data in a database.

 ### Challenge
 * I'm starting a new API company, and I need you to come up with a tech stack for me!
 Present each piece of the backend tech stack, and explain why you think I should use each technology!
 Remember: I'm running the company, but I don't know how any of this stuff works.
-* Update the API you created in the lesson materials to allow the user to enter their name.
-When they do, the API should print out "Hello [name]!" instead of "Hello world!".
-(Look up query parameters in express)
+* Go through each line of code in the example API you wrote, and write a comment above it saying what you think it's doing.
+If you don't know, take a guess, then try to look it up.
+* Use the terms in the "Guided practice" section to describe as best as you can what happens when you hit this url: https://www.google.com/search?q=is+this+a+request

 ### Check for understanding
-* Get in small groups and quiz one another on your tech stacks.
-You should be able to name a technology you chose, and someone else should be able to tell you whether it is a...
-    * Language
-    * Framework
-    * Database engine
-    * Web server